 “Aggressive logging changed the structure and composition of the Redwood forest,” Raul explained.
 Without the huge, old growth Redwood trees, the hardwoods proliferated and the Douglas fir grew dense and scrawny, creating a fire hazard.
-The few residual Redwoods sprouted but where once a single large tree dominated, now ten small ones crowded the space.
+The few residual Redwoods sprouted.
+But where once a single large tree dominated, now ten small ones crowded the space.
 At the start of the rehabilitation, tree density averaged over 1,000 trees per acre in many areas.
-A mature or Old-Growth forest often has less than 100 trees per acre.
+A mature or old-growth forest often has less than 100 trees per acre.

 BEFORE THINNING (left): 40 years after industrial logging, the “cathedral ceiling” is an impenetrable maze of branches.
 AFTER THINNING (right): Rehabilitation is underway.
 Some of the trees will be thinned further to add growing room for the healthiest trees.

 During this time, hunkered in a rustic barn they’d erected on the property, Raul began drafting a restoration forestry manual on a laptop donated by Terry.
 His vision was to communicate the urgent need for this work while providing the tools and knowledge to carry it out.
-An important contribution to the field of restoration forestry, the finished manual integrates the hands-on experience he and his partners acquired in the trenches with his own extensive reading and research.
+An important contribution to the field of restoration forestry, the finished manual integrates the hands-on experience Raul and his partners acquired in the trenches with his own extensive reading and research.
 It also highlights the extraordinary global cooling capacity of the Redwood forest and offers a model for revitalizing forestlands that is both ecologically and economically viable.

 A Remarkable Discovery